[I must be clear “out the gate” that this is a copy

 Jesus is the Unemployed – to be given a job

-* Mother Teresa: Come Be My Light: The Private Writings of the Saint of Calcutta.
+of the Saint of Calcutta.
 Edited and with commentary by Brian Kolodiejchuk

 Mats puts out a call, and a genuine response to that call (with the right heart and motives) can bring great joy.
 I know this from personal experience - certainly not because I possess a trace of Mother Teresa's piety, nor because I had any Biblical passage or doctrine so well thought out as does Mats.
 For me it was just dumb luck, a dumb secular term for "the grace of God."